Health and wellbeing in high school

-Change can be stressful and the pandemic has only added to the uncertainty and challenges of high school.
-Your child might feel worried about what will happen this year, as well as what lies ahead in 2022 and beyond.
+Change can be stressful and the pandemic (and natural disasters) has only added to the uncertainty and challenges of high school.
+Your child might feel worried about what will happen this year and beyond.
 These emotions, while understandable, can be distracting and draining.
 That’s why it’s important to have some strategies to manage their worries, re-focus their thinking and ensure they’re looking after themselves.

 For more information, visit our Wellbeing section for articles and advice to help manage common health and wellbeing issues your child may face at school and at home.

-Share these tips with your child and remind them that you’re here to help
+Also remind them that you’re here to help.

 Supporting your child